Samuel-Buteau/EISFitting/README.md

 pip install -r requirements.txt

 note that you must first navigate in the command line to be in the directory where this README resides.

-## Custom GPU Support
-In cases where gpu support is desired and the prerequisites from https://www.tensorflow.org/install/gpu have been installed, then simply run the following on the command line: pip install -r requirements_gpu.txt

-# Notes to self
-We must make a basic graphical user interface for plain data to allow visualization and correction of bad data.
-The performance regression was fixed.
-Solution: when using BatchNormalisation without renorm, must use bigger batches. this was done and the performance was improved.